Evangelical Leader Tony Perkins Says It Was A Mistake To Strike Down Laws Outlawing Sodomy And Homosexuality

 The country finally realized – too late – that this isn’t about two people who love each other.
 It’s about obliterating every moral and cultural boundary humans have ever known.”

-This is of course not the first time that Perkins has expressed such blatantly abhorrent views.
+This is, of course, not the first time that Perkins has expressed such blatantly abhorrent views.
 In fact, his history of supporting anti-LGBT propaganda and lobbying against laws advocating rights for homosexual people has made him one of Trump administration’s trusted allies.
 As of now, FRC is fighting in court to keep its discussions with the Trump administration private after it was subpoenaed to turn over documents relating to its work on the transgender troop ban.

 The organization is also believed to have provided anti-science advice to the administration, later rubbished by medical and military professionals, which argued that including transgender people in the military would make the armed forces weak because they are more prone to anxiety and substance abuse.